Maximizing Influence with Graph Neural Networks: Methodology

-In our case, we propose a straightforward adaptation where we substitute the original \textsc{Celf} IE based on MC IC with the output of \textsc{Glie}.
-We redirect the reader in the Appendix B, where we show that the estimations of \textsc{Glie} are monotonous and submodular in practice, and hence $\hat{\sigma}$ is suitable for optimizing with \textsc{Celf}.
-Since we do not prove the submodularity of $\hat{\sigma}$, we can not contend that the theoretical guarantee is retained. \textsc{Celf-Glie} has two main computational bottlenecks.
-First, although it alleviates the need to test every node in every step, in practice it still requires IE for more than one nodes in each step.
-Second, it requires computing the initial IE for every node in the first step.
-We will try to alleviate both with the two subsequent methods.
+Cost Effective Lazy Forward (\textsc{Celf}) \cite{leskovec2007cost} is an improved version of the greedy algorithm for influence maximization that exploits the property of submodularity to select seed nodes efficiently.
+By maintaining a sorted list of nodes based on their influence spread, CELF identifies the best node with the highest marginal gain in each iteration, resulting in significantly faster execution times compared to the greedy algorithm without sacrificing its original effectiveness.
+In our case, we propose an adaptation where we substitute the original \textsc{Celf} IE based on MC IC with the output of \textsc{Glie}.
+Since we do not prove the submodularity of $\hat{\sigma}$, we can not contend that the theoretical guarantee is retained, so we use this as a heuristic. \textsc{Celf-Glie} has two main computational bottlenecks.
+First, it requires computing the initial IE for every node in the first step.
+Second, although it alleviates the need to test every node in every step, it still requires IE for at least one node in each step.
+Second, We will try to alleviate both.